mymai91/mymai91.github.io/_posts/2016-05-19-rails-service-wisper.markdown

 end
 ```

-When I add `include Wisper::Publisher` at **module Food** It will tell that:
+When we put `include Wisper::Publisher` at **module Food** It will tell that:
 I will broadcast event about Food at here.

-We find a food.
+We're finding a food.
 There are 2 cases:

   * Found a food => food object != nil
   * Not found a food => food object == nil